Doist/todoist-api-typescript/README.md

     .catch((error) => console.error(error))
 ```

-## Publishing
+## Releases

-A new version is published to GitHub Package Registry whenever a new release on GitHub is created.
+A new version is published to the NPM Registry whenever a new release on GitHub is created.

-To update the version in both package.json and package-lock.json:
+The version in both package.json and package-lock.json is updated with:

 `npm version <major|minor|patch> --no-git-tag-version`

-Once these changes have been pushed and merged, create a release.

-A GitHub Action will automatically perform all the necessary steps and will release the version number that's specified inside the package.json's version field so make sure that the release tag reflects the version you want to publish.
+Once these changes have been pushed and merged, a release should be created, and a GitHub Action will automatically perform all the necessary steps and will release the version number that's specified inside the `package.json` file's version field.

+Users of the API client can then update to this version in their `package.json`.

+### Feedback

+Any feedback, such as bugs, questions, comments, etc. can be reported as _Issues_ in this repository, and will be handled by us in Todoist.

+### Contributions

+We would also love contributions in the form of _Pull requests_ in this repository.